 Choose a clinic that offers a comprehensive consultation which should include: a complete history, orthopedic and neurological examination along with a review of any previous diagnostic studies such as X-Rays and MRI's.

-These should be current… at leaset within the last 2 years for most cases.
+These should be current… at least within the last 2 years for most cases.
 X-rays and/or MRI's (Cat Scans in cases where MRI's are not possible) are mandatory when considering a patient as a decompression candidate.
 The best way to make a definitive diagnosis of a disc injury is via MRI.
 MRI's show us the disc, bone, ligaments, nerves, joint disease, muscle integrity, change and more.

 - A comprehensive program should address changes in soft tissue on every visit.
 Disc problems and sciatica dramatically affect soft tissue (muscle cramps, trigger points) in the low back, buttocks and legs.
 This would include heat, ice, electrical therapy, soft tissue massage, myofascial release, cold laser, stretches and exercises.
-These services should be performed by the Doctor for the best result.

 - A quality decompression program should be followed by a comprehensive low back strength-rehabilitation program.
 Low back muscle weakness and loss of function, (deconditioning), is the greatest contributor to low back injuries.
 Rehabilitation will make the success you have reached following decompression long term and help prevent injuries in the future.
 By not going through a spinal strengthening program, you may set yourself up for continued low back pain or re-injury.